vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Ears and hearing status

+* I execute the [hearing
+  checklist](../checklists/hearing-checklist.md) every 2 to 4
+  months.
+The execution log is [here](../logs/hearing-checklist-log.md).
+I also try to do quick tests of parts of the hearing checklist more frequently, for instance, testing for minimum audible volume while I am listening to videos.

+* I exercise caution in terms of exposing myself to loud noises and to extended periods of listening to stuff.

-I experienced reduced hearing in my left ear starting 2024-11-29.
+Most recent specific incident: I experienced reduced hearing in my left ear starting 2024-11-29.
 After a bunch of at-home testing, I booked an audiological evaluation appointment for 2025-01-15.
 At the appointment, we decided to just do earwax removal instead of a hearing test, with the plan being for me to do a followup at-home hearing test and book an appointment for a hearing test + further evaluation if I continued to have issues.
 The at-home testing I did after the appointment suggested that the reduced hearing in my left ear had been resolved.

 Related documents: